 When it comes to for paying for care, there are different rules depending where in the UK you live.
 For information about paying for care where you live, visit these websites:

-- England: Carers UK – paying for care and support in England
+- England: Carers UK – arranging for care and support for someone

 - Wales: Paying for care and support in Wales